-What is a virtual experience program?
+What is a virtual job simulation?

 - You now need to research the client’s request, summarize your findings into a document, and include recommended next steps.